OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

  - Product
 ---

-We have been busy recently building configuration-as-code support for Octopus Deploy.
+We have been busy recently building _configuration-as-code_ support for Octopus Deploy.
 In this post we'll talk about some of the factors that affected the shaping of this feature.
 We'll look at:

 - Why we're building configuration-as-code
 - Anti-patterns we wanted to avoid
 - Challenges
-- Decisions
+- Design decisions

 But before we do, we should define what we mean by "configuration-as-code".
-We are referring to a version-controlled, text representation of an Octopus project.
-Today, when you configure a project in Octopus the configuration is stored as records in a relational database.
+We are referring to a version-controlled (aka git), text representation of an Octopus project.
+Today when you configure a project in Octopus the configuration is stored as records in a relational database.
 This feature is basically taking some of that data and persisting it as files in a git repository rather than the database.

 ## Why config-as-code?